Skip to main content

 How to Prevent Catheter Related Urinary Tract Infections

 Have you ever dealt with a pesky urinary tract infection (UTI)?
-Many of us at one point or another in our lives have had a UTI.
-However, people who use catheters may be at a higher risk for catheter-associated urinary tract infections, also known as CAUTIs, and it’s important to know how to prevent these infections.
+Many of us have had a UTI at one point or another in our lives.
+However, people who use catheters may be at a higher risk for catheter-related urinary tract infections, also known as catheter-associated UTIs or CAUTIs.
+It’s important to know how to prevent these infections.

 Find out more about CAUTIs and how you, too, may be able to help reduce your risk of UTIs.